boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/getting-started-with-npm.md

     </tr>
     <tr>
     <td align="left">dashboardId</td>
-    <td align="left">Use item id of the dashboard, which need to be embed in your application.</td>
+    <td align="left">Use the item id of the dashboard, which needs to be embedded in your application.</td>
     </tr>
     <tr>
     <td align="left">dashboardPath</td>